Neuroscience of sleep: Sleep regulation

 Sleep regulation refers to the control of when an organism transitions between sleep and wakefulness.
 The key questions here are to identify which parts of the brain are involved in sleep onset and what their mechanisms of action are.
 In humans and most animals sleep and wakefulness seems to follow an electronic flip-flop model i.e. both states are stable, but the intermediate states are not.
 Of course, unlike in the flip-flop, in the case of sleep, there seems to be a timer ticking away from the minute of waking so that after a certain period one must sleep, and in such a case even waking becomes an unstable state.
 The reverse may also be true to a lesser extent.

 Sleep onset

-Some light was thrown on the mechanisms on sleep onset by the discovery that lesions in the preoptic area and anterior hypothalamus lead to insomnia while those in the posterior hypothalamus lead to sleepiness.
+Sleep onset can be negatively influenced from lesions in the preoptic area and anterior hypothalamus leading to insomnia while lesions in the posterior hypothalamus lead to sleepiness.
 This was further narrowed down to show that the central midbrain tegmentum is the region that plays a role in cortical activation.
 Thus, sleep onset seems to arise from activation of the anterior hypothalamus along with inhibition of the posterior regions and the central midbrain tegmentum.
 Further research has shown that the hypothalamic region called ventrolateral preoptic nucleus produces the inhibitory neurotransmitter GABA that inhibits the arousal system during sleep onset.